csf-dev/CodingStandards/CSharp/StateChangingActions.md

 # State-changing actions
 An action is [a type of method] which is used within your application design, which makes a change to the application's state.

 Whereas [functions] ask questions about the state of the application without changing anything, actions often *do not return any information*.
-Actions might make a change to data in a database, change data on a filesystem, or make an external API call which indicates a chance should be performed upon a remote system.
+Actions might update data in a database, write to a filesystem, or call an external API call which itself effects a change.

 [a type of method]: MethodDesign.md
 [functions]: SideEffectFreeFunctions.md